 - 4.8.7.5.8 For outpatient diagnostic laboratory, diagnostic imaging and other testing, if a "walk-in" rather than an appointment system is used, the Member wait time shall be consistent with severity of the clinical need; - 4.8.7.5.9 For urgent outpatient diagnostic laboratory, diagnostic imaging and other testing, appointment availability shall be consistent with the clinical urgency, but no longer than forty-eight (48) hours; - 4.8.7.5.10 The in-person prescription fill time (ready for pickup) shall be no longer than forty (40) minutes.
-A prescription phoned in by a practitioner shall be filled within ninety (90) minutes; - 4.8.7.5.11 The timing of scheduled follow-up outpatient visits with practitioners shall be consistent with the clinical need; and - 4.8.7.5.12 For Behavioral Health crisis services, face-to-face appointments shall be available within two (2) hours. - 4.8.7.6 The CONTRACTOR shall conduct "secret shopper" surveys semi-annually to monitor appointment timeliness.
-The CONTRACTOR shall submit survey results to HSD on January 31 and July 31 of each year. - 4.8.7.6.1 The surveys shall be conducted with a random sample of PCPs and behavioral health providers in Frontier, Rural and Urban regions across the State to monitor the appointment standards for routine and urgent visits for children and adults. - 4.8.7.6.2 The CONTRACTOR shall submit the survey scripts to HSD for approval.

-4.8.8 Specialty Providers
+A prescription phoned in by a practitioner shall be filled within ninety (90) minutes; - 4.8.7.5.11 The timing of scheduled follow-up outpatient visits with practitioners shall be consistent with the clinical need; and - 4.8.7.5.12 For Behavioral Health crisis services, face-to-face appointments shall be available within ninety (90) minutes of the request. - 4.8.7.5.13 For Non-Emergency Medical Transportation(NEMT), Appointment arrival and Pick-Up, The CONTRACTOR and its Major Subcontractors shall ensure the Member arrives on time for the appointment but no sooner than one (1) hour before the appointment and is not dropped off before the facility/office is open, unless requested by the Member.
+Scheduled pick-up shall occur within fifteen minutes prior to or after the scheduled pick-up time. - 4.8.7.6 The CONTRACTOR shall conduct "secret shopper" surveys semi-annually to monitor appointment timeliness.
+The CONTRACTOR shall submit survey results to HSD on January 31 and July 31 of each year. - 4.8.7.6.1 The surveys shall be conducted with a random sample of PCPs and behavioral health providers in Frontier, Rural and Urban regions across the State to monitor the appointment standards for routine and urgent visits for children and adults. - 4.8.7.6.2 The CONTRACTOR shall submit the survey scripts to HSD for approval. - 4.8.8 Specialty Providers